 Here's a list of 10 RPG games for the Super Nintendo Entertainment System.
 These are my top 10 favorite RPG games which I believe to be the best.
 Many people will not agree with me on this list but that's to be expected.
-When making this list I took in many factors: playability, graphics, originality, difficulty, personal taste and the memories I have attached to the game.
+When making this list I took in many factors: playability, graphics, originality, difficulty, personal taste, and the memories I have attached to the game.
 When a game means something to a person, it tends to be more important.
 I could have easily made this a top 20 or even 25 list.
 There are tons of awesome SNES RPG games but I decided to go with the classic 10.
 If you haven't played a game on this list, I strongly suggest you do.
 Especially if you're an RPG fan or classic gaming fan.

-10. Secret Of Evermore
+10. Secret of Evermore

-Coming in at number 9 is Breath Of Fire.
+Coming in at number nine is Breath of Fire.
 This game was developed by Capcom and licensed by Squaresoft.
 Let me tell you, I have put many hours into this game.
 It's totally fun.
-The story starts after a Civil war between Light and Dark Dragon clans.
+The story starts after a civil war between Light and Dark Dragon clans.
 Ryu, the hero finds his home set on fire by the Dark Dragons and vows revenge.
 First, he must become stronger in order to defeat his powerful enemies.
 He does this by gaining allies and Dragon Powers.
 Dragon Powers are freagin' sweet and I spent much time trying to get them all.
 It's a turn base RPG with some alright graphics, a pretty cool soundtrack and definite re-playability.

-8. Lufia II: Rise Of The Sinistrals
+8. Lufia II: Rise of the Sinistrals

 7. Final Fantasy II

 Alright, number seven.....
 It's Final Fantasy II!
 Released in Japan as Final Fantasy IV.
 This game was developed by Squaresoft and blessed the US in the year 1991.
 This game opened my eyes to awesome classic RPG games.
-I still play this game today and I'm currently in the middle of the many hours of game play Final Fantasy II has to offer (once again).
+I still play this game today and I'm currently in the middle of the many hours of gameplay Final Fantasy II has to offer (once again).
 The story in this game is complex and just plain awesome.
 You're a Dark Knight, a Paladin, you can play with Mages, Ninjas, Bards and all other kinds of classes.
 The world is huge and even includes going to the molten core of the Earth and also the moon.
 This is a must for RPG and Final Fantasy fans.
 Please, please, please if you have never played this game.
 Do it.

-6. Illusion Of Gaia
+6. Illusion of Gaia

-Illusion Of Gaia is a unique game with an awesome score and characters created by the God Mother of manga herself, Moto Hagio.
+Illusion of Gaia is a unique game with an awesome score and characters created by the God Mother of manga herself, Moto Hagio.
 This game introduced a unique yet simple style to the RPG genre.
-There's only three playable characters and the attacks are basically melee with each character using a different weapon.
+There are only three playable characters and the attacks are basically melee with each character using a different weapon.
 All characters share the same health and defense points.
 Bosses can not be done twice and enemies disappear after defeat unless you completely exit a dungeon or area and come back or if Will loses all his lives.
 The game has no equipment or currency system.
 The only healing items are herbs.
 Even with these limitations, I truly enjoyed the game.
 The simplicity, I believe made it unique yet challenging.
 Some of my friends became frustrated with these points but I enjoyed it.
 The story begins with the main character, Will stumbling into a Dark Space and meeting Gaia.
 Gaia informs Will that he has been chosen and must leave his home to save the world from an approaching comet.
 I don't want to describe it much more to avoid spoilers but trust me, even though it seems simple and lacking in features, trust me, it's a great game to play.

-5. Secret Of Mana
+5. Secret of Mana

-4. Super Mario RPG: Legend Of The Seven Stars
+4. Super Mario RPG: Legend of the Seven Stars

 Developed by Square and produced by Nintendo this game was released in 1996.
-The first role playing game in the Mario series.
+The first role-playing game in the Mario series.
 In this RPG you're after Smithy.
 Smithy has stolen the seven stars and Mario must get them back so people can again receive their wishes.
 This game had some awesome 3D graphics and some pretty darn funny dialogue.
-Super Mario RPG features turn based battles when encountering an enemy.
+Super Mario RPG features turn-based battles when encountering an enemy.
 Yet, much of the game is like a platformer with jumping and the ability to avoid battles that you deem unfit for your great powers.
-You start off in the game with only Mario but end up gaining 5 party members.
-2 of which can be chosen to join in battles with you.
+You start off in the game with only Mario but end up gaining 5 party members, 2 of which can be chosen to join in battles with you.
 I loved this game.
 It had Mario <3 in a freaking RPG adventure!
 The graphics were awesome, the colors were bright and the soundtrack was good.
 I still play this game today via emulation.

 3. Chrono Trigger

-At number 3 is the epic: Chrono Trigger!
+At number three is the epic Chrono Trigger!
 Published by Square in 1995, this game was created with three awesome designers known as "The Dream Team".
 Hironobu Sakaguchi, of Final Fantasy fame, Yuji Horii known for his work in Dragon Quest and Akira Toriyama an artist famous for his work in Dragon Quest and the ever so awesome Dragonball.
 This game is like a fanboy's wet dream.
-The game play is much like other RPG's with a world map where you travel to other areas which may have other explorable areas within.
-One difference is the fact that Chrono Trigger's enemy's are visible so you are not randomly thrust into a battle.
+The gameplay is much like other RPG's with a world map where you travel to other areas which may have other explorable areas within.
+One difference is the fact that Chrono Trigger's enemies are visible so you are not randomly thrust into a battle.
 I loved playing this game and I still love playing this game (like most of the RPG's on this list).
 The battles are fun but still challenging, the story is another great one and the graphics and character designs are amazing for a SNES.
 Play this game now!